solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Journal Quekett Microscopical Club, 1914, p.
 317.

-D. D. Jackson ('American Naturalist' 1905, p.
+D. D. Jackson (_American Naturalist_ 1905, p.
 287) attributes certain of the movements of Diatoms to the escape of gases.

 Referring to species of _Udotea_, A. and E. S. Gepp write:* "The calcareous sheath of the filaments is seen to be porose."
 "In all probability their" (the pores) "distribution corresponds with that of the green chromatophores inside the filaments, and they themselves mark the spots where bubbles of oxygen were evolved during the photosynthetic process of the plant."
 "Presumably the deposition of CaCO₃ would be effected at the time of photosynthesis only and naturally could not occur at the points where bubbles of gas were clinging to the sides of the filaments."
 "The pores which are so abundant in the calcareous sheath are minute spherical bubble-like chambers in the thickness of the calcareous layer.
 They are each covered by a delicate calcified pellicle in which is a minute ostiole."
 These spherical bubble-like chambers each covered with a pellicle pierced by a minute ostiole seem comparable with the bubble-like cavities in the siliceous valves of Diatoms.

-*) 'The Codiaceae of the _Siboga_ Expedition,' 1911, pp. 5, 6, 102, and Fig. 182.
+*) _The Codiaceae of the _Siboga_ Expedition_, 1911, pp. 5, 6, 102, and Fig. 182.

 Note L. _Diatomaceous Ooze_ (p.
 30).